haiyuan-yu-lab/structural-interactome-features/README.md

   recommend using a Docker container instead.
 - `CDHIT_BIN`: Similar to ska, this should point to the CD-HIT binary, or the `docker run` command to run.
 We simply take care of passing the arguments.
+- `CDD_BIN`: Similar to ska, this should point to the `rpsblast` binary, or the `docker run` command to run.
+We simply take care of passing the arguments.

 ## Pipeline details